Last updated on May 14th, 2019

 2nd October 2017 was a very special day in my life.
 Never have I felt so joyous, so jubilant, so liberated ever before.
 The feeling can only be compared to the man who falls in love for the first time.

-I told my mom, my friends and colleagues.
-I even told the Gardner who came to cut the grass in front of my house.
-He gave me one strange look, shrugged his shoulders and got back to his work.
-He, or anybody for that matter, didn’t know how big an achievement it was for me.
-Let me explain.
+I told my mom, my wife, my friends and colleagues.
+I even told Gardner who came to cut the grass in front of my house.
+He gave me one strange look, said “good on ya, mate!” and got back to his work.
+Well, I don’t blame him but for I sure felt like Aamir Khan winning the final race in Jo Jeeta Wohi Sikandar.

 My (Brief) Driving Journey In India

 Back in India, I didn’t even ride a bicycle nor did I drive the car except for a few feeble attempts to learn driving.